CAD97/sorbus/README.md

 This is achieved in sorbus by proxying all creation of green tree elements through [a builder cache][green::Builder], at which point they are deduplicated.

-To reduce the number of allocations required for a green tree and increase the locallity, the green nodes and tokens are [DSTs] laid out linearly in memory, roughly as the following:
+To reduce the number of allocations required for a green tree and increase the locality, the green nodes and tokens are [DSTs] laid out linearly in memory, roughly as the following:

 ```text